neondatabase/website/content/docs/conceptual-guides/branching.md

 2. Click **New Branch** to open the branch creation page.
   ![Create branch dialog](./images/create_branch.png)
 3. Enter a name for the branch.
 4. Select a parent branch.
-You can branch from your project's `main` branch or a previously created branch.
+You can branch from your Neon project's `main` branch or a previously created branch.
 5. Select one of the following branching options:
     - **Head**: Creates a branch with data up to the current point in time.
     - **Time**: Creates a branch with data up to the specified date and time.
     - **LSN**: Creates a branch with data up to the specified Log Sequence Number (LSN).
 6. Click **Create Branch**.

-An endpoint is created with each branch, which is required connect to the branch from a client or application.
+An endpoint is created with each branch, which is the compute instance associated with the branch.

 ## View branches